LightningCreations/LCLib-CXX/docs/GeneralLibraryRules.md

  or decaying a function to a pointer-to-function has undefined behaviour - End Note_

-Additionally, the behaviour is undefined if a non-member function declared by this api, with any of the following names, is called, except if the call is resolved through Argument-dependent lookup:
+Additionally, the behaviour is undefined if a non-member function declared by this specification, with any of the following names, is called, except if the call is resolved through Argument-dependent lookup:
 * swap
 * begin